 “I can’t live without him” is one of the most common comments on my She Blossoms blogs.
 These tips on how to live without him are practical and effective ways to let go of someone you love – whether your husband died or divorced you, or your boyfriend betrayed or broke up with you.

-“My husband passed away two years ago,” says Natalie on How to Get Through the Day When You’re a Grieving Widow.
+“My husband passed away two years ago,” says Natalie on How to Let Go of Someone You Love.
 “We were married over 36 years.
 I know he isn’t in pain but I still miss him and want him back.
 He was on dialysis for a year.
 He hated it, so I guess it is selfish to want him to go through that just to be here with me.
 I am a Christian but I have so many thoughts and pain in my heart even after two years.
 I feel like I lost everything.
 I just don’t know if I can live my life without him.
 He always protected me and made me feel special.
 I miss him so much.
 I don’t want another husband.
 I just don’t know who I am, what I’m supposed to be doing or how to live.
 I look fine on the outside but on the inside I am a mess.The Lord says He has plans for me, but what are they?
 I wish I knew.
 My life is a mess.”

 Learning how to live your life without him (your husband or boyfriend) isn’t just about believing that God has a plan for your life.
 It’s more — and more exciting! — than that.
 Living without the man you love is about deciding to let go of the past, discover who you are today, and Blossom into the woman God created you to be.